-Bunions are most often caused by a defective mechanical structure of the foot which is genetic and these certain foot types make a person prone to development of a bunion.
+Bunions are most often caused by a defective mechanical structure of the foot which is genetic and these certain foot types make a person prone to the development of a bunion.

-Bunions can also be caused from the big toe pushing over on to the second toe.
+Bunions can also be caused by the big toe pushing over on to the second toe.
 Commonly, it can end up lying on top of the second toe causing crossover of the toes making it difficult to walk due to pressure on the toes from footwear.

 Once the big toe leans toward the second toe, the tendons no longer pull the toe in a straight line, so the problem tends to get progressively worse.